PaNOSC-ViNYL/ase/doc/ase/dft/wannier.rst

 .. default-role:: math

-This page describes how to construct the Wannier orbitals using the class :class:`Wannier`.The page is organized as follows:
+This page describes how to construct the Wannier orbitals using the class :class:`Wannier`.
+The page is organized as follows:

 * `Introduction`_: A short summary of the basic theory.
 * `The Wannier class`_ : A description of how the Wannier class is